Candidate Information Resources for Local Government Elective Offices

 - Public Disclosure Commission

-- Getting into Office: Being Elected or Appointed into Office in Washington Counties, Cities, Towns, and Special Districts
+- Getting into Office: Being Elected or Appointed into Office in Washington Counties, Cities, Towns, and Special Districts (2020).

 Legal Framework Statutes

 - Ch.
-35.27 RCW — Basic laws applicable to towns
+35.27 RCW — Applicable to towns

 - Ch.
-35.23 RCW — Basic laws applicable to second class cities
+35.23 RCW — Applicable to second class cities

 - Ch.
-35.22 RCW — Basic laws applicable to first class cities
+35.22 RCW — Applicable to first class cities

-For links to statutes related to special purpose districts, see our page on Types of Special Purpose Districts in Washington State.
+There is no single statute covering special purpose districts.
+For links to statutes related to special purpose districts, see Types of Special Purpose Districts in Washington State.